Reverse Mortgage Florida Condo Lenders

 • All documents must be signed and dated by the appropriate parties.

 • Initial disclosures must be sent at or within three (3) days of application.
-Documents
+Documents containing a specific interest rate(s), such as the Comparison of Products, must reflect the rate(s) in effect on the date of disclosure.

 • The MLO signs both the initial Loan Application and final Loan Application.